-- Development of the District program review process - Development of the District strategic plan - Development of the District strategic plan for technology - Development of the District human resources plan - Clarification and communication of the District resource allocation process
+- Development of the District program review process - Development of the District strategic plan - Development of the District strategic plan for technology - Development of the District human resources plan - · Clarification and communication of the District resource allocation process

 This Report was prepared by the Accreditation Liaison Officer (ALO) and the accreditation consultant.
-(The latter is a former community college ALO and experienced planning, program review, and accreditation consultant who was hired by the District in late May 2009 to work with the campus and the District in developing responses to the recommendations, help draft the Report, and help establish structures and processes to ensure continued progress.)
-Prior to submitting the Report to the Board of Trustees, the ALO solicited input from faculty, managers, classified staff, and students by various means.
-The Crafton Council, which is the highest-level shared-governance body on campus, was asked to review the accuracy of and evidence in the draft; members suggested no changes.
-In addition, feedback regarding the accuracy and clarity of the Report was solicited directly from the Academic Senate, the Classified Senate, the Student Senate, the management team, and the Accreditation Committee in presentations by the Accreditation Liaison Officer, who also held two well-advertised open forums in which she solicited questions and comments about the draft Report.
-Total attendance at all presentations and forums was 56, including 26 faculty members, seven managers, 12 students, and 11 classified staff.
-The draft was also emailed to the entire campus community, which was asked for feedback regarding its accuracy and clarity, and posted on the CHC Accreditation website.
-The feedback received through all these means was incorporated into the final draft of the Report where appropriate (see documents RP.01.01-RP.01.06).
+(The latter is a former community college ALO and experienced planning, program review, and accreditation consultant who was hired by the District in late May 2009 to work with the campus and the District in developing responses to the recommendations, help draft the Report, help establish structures and processes to ensure continued progress, and carry out other urgently needed tasks.)
+Prior to submitting the Report to the Board of Trustees, the ALO will solicit input from faculty, managers, classified staff, and students by various means.
+The Crafton Council, which is the highest-level shared-governance body on campus, will review the draft and recommended changes.
+In addition, feedback regarding the accuracy and clarity of the Report will be solicited directly from the Academic Senate, the Classified Senate, the Student Senate, the management team, and the Accreditation Committee in presentations by the Accreditation Liaison Officer, who will also hold two well-advertised open forums in which she will solicit questions and comments about the draft Report.
+Total attendance at all presentations and forums was \\\XX, including XX faculty members, XX managers, XX students, and XX classified staff.
+The draft will also be emailed to the entire campus community, which will be asked for feedback regarding its accuracy and clarity.
+As feedback is received, it will be incorporated in a final draft of the Report where appropriate.

-The final Report was approved by President Gloria Harrison and was submitted to the Board of Trustees for review at its meeting on September 23, 2010.
+The final Report will be approved by President Gloria Harrison and will be submitted to the Board of Trustees for review at its meeting on September 23, 2010.